ppzmrm/autodigimin/README.md

 Here is the code and wiring diagram for the digital theremin project, with autotune.

 The required parts are an ESP32 development board to generate tones and generally control things, two HC-SR04 ultrasonic sensors to determine positions of hands to define tone and volume, a X9C103S digital potentiometer to control volume, a Sparkfun TPA2005D1 amplifier to make things audible, and an 8 ohm speaker to play the tones.
+(Note that to get the volume control on the amplifier to work, you have to remove a solder joint from it, as set out <A HREF=https://www.sparkfun.com/tutorials/392#volume>here<a
+/A>)

 The locations of libraries used to make it work are in the comments in <A href="autodigimin.ino">the code</a>.